jhKessler/nxtblog-ai/README.md

 ## Setup

 ### Step 1: Get your Project Key
-Sign into your [nxtblog.ai](https://nxtblog.ai) account and create a new project.
-You can get your project key from the project dashboard.
+Sign into your [nxtblog.ai](https://nxtblog.ai/dashboard) account and create a new project.
+You can copy your project key in your project dashboard.

 ### Step 2: Initialize nxtblog.ai in Your Next.js Project
-Use your project key to initialize nxtblog.ai in your Next.js project.
-After installing the package, run the following command in your terminal:
+Use the project key to initialize nxtblog.ai in your Next.js project.
+The following command will create a new dynamic route in your Next.js app where your blog posts will be published with our prebuilt components.
+It will use the route you specified when creating your project.
+If you chose "/blog", it will create a new route /blog/[articlePath] where your blog posts will be published.
 ```bash
 npx nxtblog-ai init --project-key <your-project-key>
 ```
-This will create a new dynamic route in your Next.js app where your blog posts will be published with our prebuilt components.
-It will use the route you specified when creating your project.
-If you chose "/blog", it will create a new route /blog/[articlePath] where your blog posts will be published.

 ### Step 3: Enable Image Support (Optional)
 To enable images in your blog posts, add the following to your next.config.js file to allow our CDN to serve the images to your server.